syrop/syrop.github.io/_posts/2019-04-12-backing textinputedittext-with-livedata-dsl.markdown

 (`model.name` in the above code snippet is an instance of `MutableLiveData<String>`, and `this` is a `LifecycleOwner`).

-It works identical to the following invocation, already discussed in details in the [previous article][previous-article]:
+It works identically to the following invocation, already discussed in details in the [previous article][previous-article]:

 {% highlight kotlin %}